 \subsection{Interpretability}

-Several works in the language modeling domain have assessed whether these models have internal representations that capture meaningful features applicable to various downstream tasks \cite{Meng2022-id,tenney2019learn}, from color \cite{Abdou2021-ox} to world knowledge \cite{Li2022-dt,Yun2023-po} to auditory representations \cite{Ngo2024-tw}.
-Understanding the inner representations of these black-box models offers an alternative approach to MIR tagging models, mitigating the issue of the lack of detailed annotations in existing music datasets.
-Furthermore, it can offer a new way towards inference-time control, by editing particular internal representations.
-Recent work on training probe classifiers on the embeddings of music generative models has shown that these models encode internal representations from higher-level musical concepts, such as genre, emotion, and instrument type \cite{Castellon2021-ry,Koo_undated-hp} to lower-level, music theory concepts \cite{Wei2024-music}.
-In addition, several works have investigated how different architectures and self-supervised learning play a role towards music understanding tasks \cite{Won2023-sa,Li2023-dg}.
+Several studies in language modeling have examined whether model representations encode meaningful features useful for downstream tasks \citep{Meng2022-id,tenney2019learn}, spanning domains from color \citep{Abdou2021-ox} and world knowledge \citep{Li2022-dt,Yun2023-po} to auditory perception \citep{Ngo2024-tw}.
+Interpreting these internal representations offers an alternative to traditional \ac{MIR} tagging approaches, helping to overcome limited dataset annotations and enabling potential inference-time control through representation editing.
+Recent work training probe classifiers on embeddings of music generative models shows that they capture both high-level musical concepts—such as genre, emotion, and instrument type \citep{Castellon2021-ry,Koo_undated-hp}—and lower-level music-theoretic features \citep{Wei2024-music}.
+Other studies explore how architecture and self-supervised learning influence such representations in music understanding tasks \citep{Won2023-sa,Li2023-dg}.
 Meanwhile, several works \citep{Zhao2025SteeringAM, Singh2025DiscoveringAS} have leveraged internal representations of musical concepts for activation steering \citep{turner2024steeringlanguagemodelsactivation}.
 Future research may further explore disentanglement in polysemantic features \citep{elhage2022toymodelssuperposition}, where individual neurons in a music generation models may be entangled with multiple musical features.